Mobile identity management

-Mobile identity is a development of online authentication and digital signatures, where the SIM card of one’s mobile phone works as an identity tool.
+Mobile identity is a development of online authentication and digital signatures, where the SIM card of one's mobile phone works as an identity tool.
 Mobile identity enables legally binding authentication and transaction signing for online banking, payment confirmation, corporate services, and consuming online content.
 The user's certificates are maintained on the telecom operator's SIM card and in order to use them, the user has to enter a personal, secret PIN code.
 When using mobile identity, no separate card reader is needed, as the phone itself already performs both functions.

 In contrast to other approaches, the mobile phone in conjunction with a mobile signature-enabled SIM card aims to offer the same security and ease of use as for example smart cards in existing digital identity management systems.
 Smart card-based digital identities can only be used in conjunction with a card reader and a PC.
 In addition, distributing and managing the cards can be logistically difficult, exacerbated by the lack of interoperability between services relying on such a digital identity.

 There are a number of private company stakeholders that have an inherent interest in setting up a mobile signature service infrastructure to offer mobile identity services.
 These stakeholders are mobile network operators and, to a certain extent, financial institutions or service providers with an existing large customer base, that could leverage the use of mobile signatures across several applications.

 By country

 Finland

 The Finnish government has supervised the deployment of a common derivative of the ETSI-based mobile signature service standard, thus allowing the Finnish mobile operators to offer mobile signature services.
-The Finnish government certificate authority (CA) also issues the certificates that link the digital keys on the SIM card to the person’s real world identity.
+The Finnish government certificate authority (CA) also issues the certificates that link the digital keys on the SIM card to the person's real world identity.

-Islamic Republic of Iran
+Iran

 Through national mobile register program Iranian customs administration and ministry of ict registers database from IMEI of imported legally phones and allows Iranian citizens to only access full Iranian mobile phone operators national roaming network if they have linked their national ID to both Simcards and also non contraband/smuggled IMEI number.